 5 February 1947: A long-range weapons establishment at Salisbury, WA with a rocket range at Woomera, South Australia.
 (Now Weapons Research Establishment).

 February 1947: Malaya: Moves in MCP against a Vietnamese, Lai Tek (possibly a triple agent); he disappeared and so did party funds, his fate a mystery.
 Lai Tek is succeeded in MCP by Chin Peng.
 The former anti-Japanese army is now to be reactivated as Malayan People's Anti-British Army.
-Riots of 1948 in Malaya, then Chin Peng decided to mobilize the guerilla army from jungle camps as anti-British.
+Riots of 1948 in Malaya, then Chin Peng decided to mobilize the guerrilla army from jungle camps as anti-British.
 On 17 June 1948, is declared a state of emergency, the anti-Communist war in Malaya has officially begun.

 1 July 1947: NSW introduces the 40-hour working week, for workers under state awards on working/employment conditions.